Asma Abbas: Early life

 Abbas is the daughter of writer and journalist Ahmad Bashir and the sister of actors Bushra Ansari and Sumbul Shahid.
 She is also the mother of actress Zara Noor Abbas.
 In 2018, she successfully recovered from cancer.

 Career

 Some of her notable performances include Dastaan (2010), Gohar-e-Nayab (2013), Nanhi (2013), Laado Mein Pali (2014), Laaj (2016), Koi Chand Rakh (2018) and Beti (2018).
 In 2018, her portrayals of Fehmida, the loving mother of a mentally challenged person in Ranjha Ranjha Kardi and Bakhtawar, the rigid matriarch of a family in Khudparast were acclaimed critically.

-In 2019, she played Dildar Begum in historical drama Deewar-e-Shab.
-The same year, she appeared in a talk show Speak Your Heart With Samina Peerzada.
+In 2019, she played Dildar Begum in the historical drama Deewar-e-Shab.
+The same year, she appeared in the talk show Speak Your Heart With Samina Peerzada.

-Abbas' performance along with Uzma Beg, as feuding, social media-obsessed grandmothers in the 2021 comedy series Chupk Chupke were hailed as "simply brilliant" by DAWN Images.
+Abbas' performance along with Uzma Beg, as feuding, social media-obsessed grandmothers in the 2021 comedy series Chupk Chupke were hailed as "simply brilliant" by the DAWN Images.